Global Warming is Only Part Human Caused

 It's a good question and as with anything in complex science needs context to be well understood.
 If we look at CO2 only for example we can easily be misled.
 The answer to the question on the context of the question.
 In other words Are we asking how much of total warming on earth is human caused, or are we asking what percentage of the recent changes can be attributed to human cause?

 Pre-industrial CO2 for our current interglacial was around 280ppm.
-That's just under 3 hundredths of a percent.
-Now it is at 387ppm (2008 measurement).
-That's around 38%.
+That's just under 3 hundredths of a percent of the atmospheric composition.
+Now it is at 399ppm (Dec-2014 measurement (see current on CO2 monitor page).
+That's about a 42% increase from pre-industrial.

-Does that mean that global warming is only 38% human caused and the rest is natural cycle?
+Does that mean that global warming is only 42% human caused and the rest is natural cycle?
 No. But even that is too simple an answer.
-You have to look at the big picture and then sepearate the little pictures.
+You have to look at the big picture and then separate the little pictures.

 The Milankovitch cycles are generally passed what is called perihelion.
 That means they are past peak warming influence in the natural cycle.
 That means we are supposed to be cooling.